Career ProgramNow Enrolling!

 This course is designed to prepare the student or licensed nurse to transition from the role of clinician to manager.
 It will help the student develop the critical decision-making skills required to be an effective nurse leader in healthcare organizations.
 All four functions of management will be covered as they relate specifically to nursing leadership roles.
 Students enrolled in this course will gain the ability to effectively explain the difference between leadership and management.
 They will also be more prepared to function along the entire management – leadership continuum.

-This course provides Introduction to Biostatistics provides an introduction to selected important topics in biostatistical concepts and reasoning.
+This course provides an introduction to selected important topics in biostatistical concepts and reasoning.
 This course represents a variety of statistical techniques.
 These techniques include but are not limited to: data collection, sampling principles, and graphical techniques for data display necessary for appropriate analysis and interpretation of data relevant to health sciences.
 Statistical concepts will be presented and enhanced through the use of numerous “real life” data sets and case studies.

 This course prepares the student to deal with contemporary issues facing the nursing profession.
 It covers issues such as the growth of the profession, credentialing, healthcare employment, legal, safety, bioethics, political processes, research and technology, as they relate to the nursing and nursing roles in healthcare organizations.
 This course will also explore nurses in the leadership role and help the student develop their ability to effectively work with and respect other healthcare workers.